mastarija/mastarija.com/src/pages/home.md

 ---
-title : Home
+name: Home
-date  : 2021-08-17
-tags  : [haskell]
+less: Welcome to my wonderland
+creator: Luka
+pubDate: 2021-07-23
 ---

-Hello, and welcome to my blog!
+# Hello, and welcome to my blog!

+Wow, this is so shitty!